Podcast: Download

 You need games that push you a little, such as these memory exercises you can play with on your own.

-Or you can play games where you need to make decisions, games with dice, card games or even some of the games memory competitors play.
+Also consider playing games where you need to make decisions, games with dice, card games or even some of the games memory competitors play.

 Memorizing a deck of cards and trying to beat your own record is a powerful cognitive training exercise, for example, and studies have shown it improves your brain.